Skip to content

 • Wear clothing you can remove from the waist up.
 You will be given a gown to wear.

-• Remove glasses, earrings, hearing aids, and dental appliances before the neck CT scan.
+• Remove glasses, earrings, hearing aids and dental appliances before the sinus CT scan.

-Your appointment is in radiology.
+If you are being seen at National Jewish Health, your appointment is in radiology.
 Radiology is in on the third floor of the Smith Building.
 On the day of your test, first report to the Admissions Desk just inside the Main Entrance.
 Admissions will direct you to the appropriate location for your test.
-If you have questions, or will not be able to make your appointment, please call 303.398.1611.
+If you have questions, or will not be able to make your appointment, please call: 303-398-1611.